2011-2012 Code of Student Conduct

 2.10.3 The Director of Student Conduct or designee may conduct a preliminary review to determine if the Accusation is meritorious and/or if it could be educationally resolved by mutual consent of all involved parties.
 If a Student accepts responsibility for a Code violation and agrees to the outcomes suggested by the Director of Student Conduct or other designated hearing officer, this shall be the final disposition of the matter.

-2.10.4 If it is determined that the case cannot be resolved by mutual consent of all involved parties, The Director of Student Conduct or designee may request additional information from the involved parties.
-The Director or designee may seek additional assistance from the Department of Public Safety to collect information when needed.
+2.12.1 If it is determined that the case cannot be resolved by mutual consent of all involved parties, the Director of Student Conduct or designee may request additional information from the involved parties.
+The Director or designee may seek additional assistance from the Department of Public Safety and Security Services to collect information when needed.

-2.10.5 Once all information is collected, the Director of Student Conduct or designee may direct the Accusation to the appropriate Conduct Body or hearing officer in his/her sole discretion, or may allow the Student to choose a hearing before a Conduct Body or individual hearing officer.
-The Director reserves the right to refer more serious cases to the University Committee on Student Conduct.
+2.12.2 Once all information is collected, the Director of Student Conduct or designee may direct the Accusation to the appropriate Conduct Body or hearing officer in his/her sole discretion, or may allow the Student to choose a hearing before a Conduct Body or individual hearing officer.
+The Director reserves the right to refer more serious cases, including cases of sexual assault, to the UCSC.

-2.10.6 Notice of a Hearing.
-If an Accusation is not disposed of through a mediation process or an admittance of wrong doing by the Accused Student as set forth above, the following hearing notification procedures will be followed:
+2.12.3 Notice of a Hearing.
+If an Accusation is not disposed of through a mediation process or an admittance of wrong doing by the Accused Party as set forth above, the following hearing notification procedures will be followed:

 a.
 To schedule a hearing, the Accused Party will be notified in writing of the Accusation.
 The hearing notification generally includes the time, date(s), location, and alleged misconduct described in the accusation.

 b.
 Hearing notices will generally be sent to the involved parties via University e-mail.
-If the Accused Student refuses to accept the written notice, hearing notice will be deemed received at the time of attempted delivers, deposited in US Mail or the date and time the e-mail was sent.
+If the Accused Party refuses to accept the written notice, the hearing notice will be deemed received at the time of attempted delivery, date deposited in U.S. Mail or the date and time the e-mail was sent.

 c.
-Absent special circumstances, a hearing will ordinarily be scheduled not less than five (5) or more than fifteen (15) calendar days after the Accused Student has received written notice (hearing notification) of the Accusation.
-The maximum time limit for scheduling a hearing may be extended at the discretion of the Director of Student Conduct, or designee.
+Absent special circumstances, a hearing will be scheduled to occur no sooner than ten business days (weekends and holidays excluded)from the date the notice was sent via e-mail or deposited in the U.S. Mail.
+The time limit for scheduling a hearing may be extended at the discretion of the Director of Student Conduct, or designee.

 d.
 At the sole discretion of the Director of Student Conduct, or designee, Students who are alleged to be involved in two or more incidents of misconduct may have all of the Accusations combined and presented to the Conduct Body at the same time.